 How do I find out about events?

 The best way to keep up to date is by joining our mailing list.
 That way, you'll receive a monthly newsletter informing you of upcoming events and opportunities.
-Alternatively, follow our Facebook and Twitter pages for news, photos, drawing challenges and all manner of other bits and pieces!
+Alternatively, follow our social media for news, photos, drawing challenges and all manner of other bits and pieces!

 How are the Circus funded?